Medicare Denied Claim: Wrong Level of Care

 - Determine the specific reason for the denial.
 Read your denial notice carefully.
 Was the issue your hospital status (inpatient vs. observation), your eligibility for SNF coverage, or the medical necessity of the level of care itself?

 - If your hospital status was changed, exercise your new appeal rights.
 As of February 2025, you can file an expedited appeal while still in the hospital if your status is changed from inpatient to observation.
 If you have already been discharged, you can still file a standard appeal.
-For past stays dating back to January 1, 2009, a retroactive appeal process is available through January 2, 2026.
+(Note: A retroactive appeal process for past stays dating back to January 1, 2009 was available following the Alexander v.
+Azar court ruling and the CMS implementing rule, but the deadline for those retroactive appeals — January 2, 2026 — has passed.)

 - Ask your doctor for supporting documentation.
 Your doctor can write a letter explaining why the higher level of care was medically necessary for your condition.
 This is the most important part of your appeal.